Edinburgh Castle: 16th century and the Lang Siege

 Grange was a trusted lieutenant of the Regent, but after Moray's murder in January 1570 his allegiance to the King's cause began to waver.
 Intermittent civil war continued between the supporters of the two monarchs, and in April 1571 Dumbarton Castle fell to "the King's men".
 Under the influence of William Maitland of Lethington, Mary's secretary, Grange changed sides, occupying the town and castle of Edinburgh for Queen Mary, and against the new regent, the Earl of Lennox.
 The stand-off which followed was not resolved until two years later, and became known as the "Lang Siege", from the Scots word for "long".
 Hostilities began in May, with a month-long siege of the town, and a second short siege in October.
 Blockades and skirmishing continued meanwhile, and Grange continued to refortify the castle.
 The King's party appealed to Elizabeth I of England for assistance, as they lacked the artillery and money required to reduce the castle, and feared that Grange would receive aid from France and the Duke of Alba in the Spanish Netherlands.
 Elizabeth sent ambassadors to negotiate, and in July 1572 a truce was agreed and the blockade lifted.
 The town was effectively surrendered to the King's party, with Grange confined to the castle.

 The truce expired on 1 January 1573, and Grange began bombarding the town.
-His supplies of powder and shot, however, were running low, and despite having 40 cannon available, there were only seven gunners in the garrison.
+His supplies of powder and shot, however, were running low, and despite having 40 cannons available, there were only seven gunners in the garrison.
 The King's forces, now with the Earl of Morton in charge as regent, were making headway with plans for a siege.
 Trenches were dug to surround the castle, and St Margaret's Well was poisoned.
 By February, all Queen Mary's other supporters had surrendered to the Regent, but Grange resolved to resist despite water shortages within the castle.
 The garrison continued to bombard the town, killing a number of citizens.
 They also made sorties to set fires, burning 100 houses in the town and then firing on anyone attempting to put out the flames.